vie74050/ImageMeasure/readme.md

 </iframe>
 ```

-1. Change the `src` path to point to the desired file in Course Files.  quick way to get the file path:
+1. Change the `src` path to point to the desired file in Course Files.
+A quick way to get the file path:
     - Go to the file in **Course Files (a.k.a Manage Files)**
     - Select **Edit File** from the file menu ( ⌄ )
     - Copy the **File Name** path shown at the top (e.g. `/content/enforced/7541-ViennaLySandbox/Interactive/ImageMeasure/`)